 About Me • A Brief Summary

-I was a kind, openhearted child who spent an inordinate amount of time worrying and trying to establish peace between the warring factions of my family.
-I became a full time therapist at the age of 8!
-Music was my great passion and I received a music scholarship from Juilliard during my junior year of high school.
+Music was my great passion and I received a music award from Juilliard during my junior year of high school.
 Saxophone!
 I studied art history and world literature at NYU and graduated from Rutgers with honors, majoring in psychology.
 I received my Masters Degree in Psychology from Antioch University.

-I taught graduate and undergraduate psychology and art classes at Antioch University, Monterrey Peninsula College and UCLA extension.
-I have practiced spiritual psychotherapy for over thirty-five years and have conducted Buddhist meditation retreats and loving kindness and relationship workshops throughout California.
-I currently have a band that plays eastern music and recites poems of Rumi and other ecstatic poets.
 I have been married and divorced and married again.
-I have a daughter Elyse who is 29 and a stepdaughter Melina who is 25.
+I have a daughter Elyse who is 30 and a stepdaughter Melina who is 26.
 My wife Cynthia and I are twin flames and we are deeply in love.

 About Me • My Spiritual Path

 I have always been intrigued about the meaning of life.
 Beginning at twelve years of age, I would lie awake at night imagining where I came from and what would happen to me after my death.
 I wanted to understand my unique place in the cosmos while living on a spinning planet, 93 million miles from the Sun.
 It was a topic that both fascinated and frightened me.